 We are now both participating in negotiations for a Regional Comprehensive Economic Partnership, which will cover ASEAN countries and ASEAN Free Trade Agreement partners.

 As part of its efforts to assist growth in the Lao economy, Australia has, since July 2003, provided duty-free and quota-free access for Lao goods exported to Australia.
-Australia also supported Laos' accession to the WTO, including through provision of technical assistance to Laos for WTO accession.
-In June 2011, Australia and Laos concluded bilateral negotiations on market access, in support of Laos' WTO accession bid.
+Australia continues to support reforms that improve the business environment in Laos, particularly through our aid program.

-The private education market in Laos is very small but growing, and Australia is a favoured destination for those Lao students who can afford to study abroad.
+The private education market in Laos is very small but growing.
+Australia is a favoured destination for Lao students studying abroad.

 High level visits